expatfile/next-runtime-env/README.md

 ## User Guide

-This package generates a `env.js` file that contains all your white-listed environment variables, you need to include this file.
+This package generates a `env.js` file that contains white-listed environment variables as per the [CRA documentation](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).

 Place the following in the head of the `public/index.html` file: